themeblvd/theme-blvd-string-swap/readme.txt

 = 1.0.9 - 01/16/2018 =

+* Fixed PHP errors, "Warning: include_once( ..." -- This was happening in themes with Theme Blvd Framework 2.7+.

 = 1.0.8 - 09/07/2015 =

 * Admin page moved to *Appearance > Theme Text Strings*.